Blackcraig Hill Walk

 |

-The summit of Cannock Hill, as seen below
+The summit of Cannock Hill, as seen

-looking east, shows the next peak, Blacklorg
+below looking east, shows the next peak,

-Hill at 2,234 feet, 286 feet higher than this
+Blacklorg Hill at 2,234 feet, 286 feet

 |